 Please note that applications for the Master of Dietetics open on 1 August and close on 15 September.
 Late applications will not be accepted.

-If you are studying a similar course at another University and are interested in becoming a dietitian, contact our Dietetic Course Advisor with details of your academic record for specific advice on how to proceed.
+If you are studying a similar course at another University and are interested in becoming a dietitian, contact our Dietetics Course Advisor with details of your academic record for specific advice on how to proceed.

 What is a Master of Dietetics?